-Yandex Full-Stack Softverski Inženjer plata u Serbia | $80.9K-$129K+ | Levels.fyi
+Yandex Full-Stack softverski inženjer Plata u Serbia | $80.9K-$129K+ | Levels.fyi

-Full-Stack Softverski Inženjer naknada in Serbia u Yandex kreće se od $80.9K year za G16 do $129K year za G18.
-Medijan year paketa naknade in Serbia ukupno iznosi $82.7K.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Full-Stack softverski inženjer kompenzacija in Serbia u Yandex kreće se od $80.9K po year za G16 do $129K po year za G18.
+Medijana year kompenzacionog paketa in Serbia iznosi $82.7K.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa